Itinerary Builder: How to build a basic Itinerary in Wetu

 Add the next Accommodation

-To add a second accommodation simply click on the 'Accommodation' button and repeat the same process as above.
+To add a second accommodation simply click on the + sign and then on the Accommodation button and repeat the same process as above.

 Keep adding accommodation until you have the full itinerary and all of your nights have been allocated.